 Commercial Debt Forgiveness

 A debt is taken to be forgiven when it would have been forgiven under s 245-35 ITAA97 (commercial debt forgiveness).
 But only if it is a commercial debt.
 This will include a debt that becomes statute-barred, because the entitlement of the creditor to sue for recovery has ended under the statue of limitations without payment of the debt.

 The date the debt comes into existence does not matter.
 Only the date of the actual debt forgiveness does.
 However, the Commissioner has stated in the former PS LA 2006/2 (now withdrawn) that they won’t take active compliance action to treat statute-barred loans made prior to the enactment of Div 7A as deemed dividends.

 Disclaimer: Tax Talks does not provide financial or tax advice.
 This applies to these show notes as well as the actual podcast interview.
-All information on Tax Talks is provided for entertainment purposes only and might no longer be up to date or correct.
+We provide all information on Tax Talks for entertainment purposes only.
+The information might no longer be up to date or correct.
 You should seek professional accredited tax and financial advice when considering whether the information is suitable to your or your client’s circumstances.